 There’s also environmental geography (otherwise known as integrated geography).
 This branch focuses on how the physical environment impacts human beings and how human beings impact the physical environment.
 Like regional geography, environmental studies also combines physical and human geography.

-As you can see, there is a certainly an interrelationship between disciplines when you learn geography.
+As you can see, there is certainly an interrelationship between disciplines when you learn geography.

 The Importance Of A Geography Degree